arabellas-craft/arabellas-craft.github.io/_posts/2022-03-26-New-Moon-Ritual-Ideas.md

 ---
 layout: article
 title:  "New Moon Ritual Ideas and Journal Prompts"
-date:   2022-03-28 05:13:01 -0700
+date:   2022-03-26 05:13:01 -0700
-short-description: "During the full moon we have the chance to step back and reflect on all that's been created during this past lunar cycle.
-It’s important to also take time to pause, reflect, and let go of what you no longer need."
+short-description: "The new moon is a time to set intentions, plan for your upcoming month, and also to honor this time of stillness and turn inward."
-categories: journal prompts, full moon, ritual, witchcraft
+categories: journal prompts, new moon, ritual, witchcraft
 img: "new-moon-ritual-ideas.jpg"
 permalink: /new-moon-ritual-ideas-and-journal-prompts/
 ---
 ## Working with the New Moon
 Around the world, there are lots of traditional beliefs and rituals that are tied to the new moon.
 For instance, in Ireland, it was believed that a person's behavior when they first caught sight of the new moon would influence their fate until the next new moon.

 In contrast to the [full moon](/full-moon-ritual-ideas-and-journal-prompts/) which is a time for ending cycles and gratitude, the new moon is about turning inward, starting new cycles, and planning for what you want to grow while we work our way back to the full moon.
+The new moon is a time of stillness before growth can begin again.

 The new moon is a time to:
 * Set intentions
 * Plan what you'd like to accomplish this lunar cycle
 * Look inward to see what needs to be attended to
+* Tune into stillness
-* Encourage growth
+* Encourage new growth
 * Some people find that their intuition is heightened during the new moon which makes it a great time to do [your own tarot reading](/free-tarot-spreads/full-moon-tarot-spread) or [get a tarot reading](https://shop.arabellascraft.com/l/MonthAheadTarotReading)

 ![](/assets/img/divider.svg){:.divider}